 The NRB shall determine also preventive actions to avoid the occurrence of the nonconformance on similar items.

-A NRB dispositioned “use asis”need not any physical action on the nonconforming item to make it usable, however corrective and preventive actions shall be performed.
+A NCR dispositioned “use asis”, without any physical action performed on the nonconforming item to make it usable, shall be analysed by the NRB to decide the need for preventive actions.

 Implementation of actions and nonconformance closeout